Chevron Nigeria: Gulf Oil

 Gulf Oil Company of Nigeria which became later known as Chevron obtained oil acreage license in 1961.
 It is noteworthy for being the first oil major to discover commercially viable offshore oil with its discovery of the large Okan field, at Escravos River in 1963.
 The field had an estimated 2 billion barrel of oil in place and up to 800 million of recoverable crude oil.
 Production from the oilfield began in 1965.
 Over the years, the company has developed a large petroleum and physical infrastructure in Nigeria that include the Escravos Tank farm, an export terminal, Escravos gas gathering project and an office complex.
 By 1993, the company had produced 2.55 billion barrels of crude oil in Nigeria.
 The major fields of the firm include, Okan, Delta South, Meren, Meji, Isan, and Abiteye.

 Following a merger between Gulf Oil and Chevron Corporation, Gulf's oil operations in Nigeria became known as Chevron in 1991 and in 2001, a merger with Texaco led to combining Texaco's remaining assets in Nigeria with Chevron.

 Activities

-Chevron's activities inland and in shallow waters have been deeply affected by militant attacks and criminal activities.
+Chevron's activities inland and in shallow waters have been deeply affected by local and criminal activities.
 However, the company has been active producing commercially viable gas in its Western Niger Delta operations and its deepwater operations.
 Prior to militancy in the Niger Delta, Chevron was Nigeria's third largest oil producer after Shell and Mobil Producing.

+Partnership with NNPC

+Chevron operates under a joint-venture agreement with the Nigerian National Petroleum Company (NNPC).
+Chevron has a significant stake in multi-partner deepwater projects as well.
+The Agbami field, which is one of Nigeria's biggest deepwater discoveries, is operated by the company.
+Additionally, Chevron holds a non-operated interest in the Usan Field.
+Over 600 initiatives, which have resulted in the creation of scholarships, new schools, medical facilities, and housing, as well as support for agriculture and infrastructure development in the country, have been funded by the NNPC/Chevron joint venture, which has spent more than $118 million.